jul/BAD-ASS/source/BAD.rst

 CSV is a standard, dont invent your own.

 Tabular data are easily converted server side in CSV, Excel or PDF.
-There are a lot of libraries helping you in this tasks.
+There are a lot of libraries helping you in these tasks.
 If you want a *nice* output, you will probably have more work than you imagine.

 OpenOffice can be generated both server side and client side.
 It is always best to let the customer's CPU burn instead of your servers.